Computational Indistinguishability between Quantum States and Its Cryptographic Application: An Application to a Quantum Public-Key Cryptosystem

-The security of our PKC is proven by reducing GA to Eve's attack during the message transmission phase.
+The security proof of our PKC is done by reducing GA to Eve's attacking strategy during the message transmission phase.
 Our reduction is a simple modification of the reduction given in Theorem~\ref{reduction}.

 \begin{proposition} Let ${\cal A}$ be any polynomial-time quantum adversary who attacks our quantum PKC during the message transmission phase.
 Assume that there exist two polynomials $p(n)$ and $l(n)$ satisfying that